AlexanderBurkhart/Alejandro/README.md

 * Implement Monte-Carlo localization for more accurate localization
 * Implement A* pathfinding for better navigation
 * Use semantic segmentation for more effiecient and diverse detection of obstacles
-* Use GPS to autonomitcally set waypoints based on the destinatation and current position
+* Use GPS to automatically set waypoints based on the destinatation and current position